Insemination Methods & Outcomes

 - Vaginal inseminations work better among younger recipients.

-- IUI tends to be twice as successful as vaginal insemination.
+- IUI tends to be more successful than vaginal insemination.

-- Success rate is related to a woman's age: As you get older, the probability of conceiving decreases.
-Nevertheless, IUI still results in reasonable success rates, with women ages 40 - 44 on average experiencing a 1 in 10 probability of conceiving in a given cycle attempt.
+- Success rate is related to a recipient's age: As you get older, the probability of conceiving decreases.
+Nevertheless, IUI still results in reasonable success rates, with women ages 40-42 (subgroup of age 40-44) on average experiencing a 1 in 10 probability of conceiving in a given cycle attempt.